MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-setup-jobs.md

 ms.search.keywords: project management
 ms.search.form: '211, 463, 1012'
 ---
-# <a name="set-up-jobs-prices-and-job-posting-groups"></a>Set Up Jobs, Prices, and Job Posting Groups
+# Set Up Jobs, Prices, and Job Posting Groups

 As a project manager, you can set up jobs that define each of the projects that you manage in [!INCLUDE[prod_short](includes/prod_short.md)].
 Use the **Jobs Setup** page to define how you'll use job features.